DiffPuter: Empowering Diffusion Models for Missing Data Imputation: Experiments

-\paragraph{Performance in Out-of-Sample Imputation.} Next, we compare the results on the out-of-sample imputation tasks.
-Considering that some methods cannot be used for out-of-sample imputation, we reduce the number of compared methods.
-Additionally, for MOT~\cite{mot}, we employ the Round-Robin method proposed in its paper to adapt it for out-of-sample imputation tasks.
-Fig.~\ref{fig:mcar-oos-mae} compares the MAEs and RMSEs in the out-of-sample imputation task.
+Next, we compare the performance in the out-of-sample imputation tasks.
+Noting that some imputation methods are specifically designed for in-sample imputation and cannot be applied to the out-of-sample setting, the number of baselines in this task is significantly reduced. \Cref{tbl:mcar-out-mae-rmse} in Appendix~\ref{appendix:mcar} compares the MAEs and RMSEs in the OOS imputation task.
 Comparing it with the results of in-sample imputation, we can easily observe that some methods exhibit significant performance differences between the two settings.
 For example, graph-based methods GRAPE and IGRM perform well in in-sample imputation, but their performance degrades significantly in out-of-sample imputation.
 IGRM even fails on all datasets in the out-of-sample imputation setting.
-In contrast, our \modelname demonstrates similarly excellent performance in both in-sample and out-of-sample imputation.
+In contrast, our \modelname demonstrates excellent performance in both in-sample and out-of-sample imputation.
 This highlights \modelname's superior performance and robust generalization capabilities.